1And behold, a man of God came out of Judah to Bethel by the word of Yahweh, and Jeroboam was standing by the altar to burn incense.

-2And he cried out against the altar by the word of Yahweh and said, “Altar, altar, this is what Yahweh says: ‘Behold, a son will be born to the house of David, Josiah by name.
-On you he will sacrifice the priests of the high places who turn incense into smoke-perfume on you, and they will burn men’s bones on you.’”
+2And he cried out against the altar by the word of Yahweh and said, “O Altar, altar, this is what Yahweh says: ‘Behold, a son will be born to the house of David, Josiah by name.
+On you he will sacrifice the priests of the shrines who burn incense on you, and they will burn human bones on you.’”

-8But the man of God said to the king, “Even if you gave me half of your house I would not go in with you, nor would I eat bread or drink water in this place,
+8But the man of God said to the king, “Even if you gave me half of your house I would not go with you, nor would I eat bread or drink water in this place,

 10So he went on another road and did not return by the road on which he came to Bethel.

 11Now an old prophet lived in Bethel, and one of his sons came and told him all the works that the man of God had done that day in Bethel.
 They also told their father the words that he had spoken to the king.

 12And their father said to them, “Which road did he take?”
 Now his sons had seen which road the man of God who came from Judah had gone.

 13Then he said to his sons, “Saddle the donkey for me.”
 So they saddled the donkey for him and he rode on it.

 14He went after the man of God, and found him sitting under an oak.
 And he said to him, “Are you the man of God who came from Judah?”
 He said, “I am.”